 Strawberries are a beloved fruit among many due to their sweet taste, versatility in cooking and baking, and vibrant color with great nutritional benefits.

-Strawberry nutrition equals berries packed with nutrients beyond their taste and can provide many amazing health benefits.
+Strawberry nutrition equals berries packed with nutrients beyond their taste and can provide many amazing benefits.

 In this article, we will explore the nutritional facts of strawberries, including their benefits and potential risks.